 A million years ago in January, Jenn and I visited the Pacific Northwest on a quick little recon mission to see if maybe we wanted to live there some day.
 Since then, here’s what happened:

-The one constant remains writing, and despite everything I kept chipping away.
-In light of all that happened it will probably surprise nobody that 2015 was a shitty writing year for me, certainly by external metrics.
-No sales, and a limited amount of new fiction produced — two novelette-length short pieces.
+The one constant remains writing, and despite everything, I kept chipping away at it.
+In light of all that happened, it will probably surprise nobody that 2015 was a shitty writing year for me, certainly by external metrics.
+No sales, and a limited amount of new fiction produced: two novelette-length short pieces.
 The novel I was expecting to finish early this year?
-Well, needless to say it got shoved to the backburner…possibly the backburner of someone else’s stove.
+Well, needless to say it got shoved to the backburner.
+Possibly to the backburner of someone else’s stove.
 If 2014 was a step forward in my writing career, 2015 was another step back.
-I’ve been here before, of course, and I’m too neurotic about writing not to be a little upset by it…despite the legitimate, extenuating circumstances.
+I’ve been here before, of course, and I’m too neurotic about writing not to be a little upset by it, despite legitimate, extenuating circumstances.
 But I’ll get over it; I always do, until the next time I don’t.
-That’s writing for ya…or for me, anyway!
+That’s writing for you, or for me, anyway!
 Besides, 110 blog posts ain’t too shabby.
 I’ll take it.

 If I could do it all again, there are definitely some things I wish had gone differently, but ultimately I couldn’t be happier about where I ended up.
 I’m so excited to move into 2016.
 Happy New Year!

 A belated happy new year to you, too, Jamie! 🙂